naderghanbari/swift-cheat-sheet/README.md

 nums.sorted(by: { x, y in x < y })      // Inferred types and implicit return, short and nice!

-                                        // Bash and Perl fans, embrace for impact names.sorted(by: { $0 > $1 } )          // Shorthand notation, $0 for 1st arg, $1 the 2nd and so on
+                                        // Bash and Perl fans, brace for impact names.sorted(by: { $0 > $1 } )          // Shorthand notation, $0 for 1st arg, $1 the 2nd and so on

 names.sorted(by: >)                     // Operator methods, String::< in this case